morancj/code-0/README.md

 git submodule update --init --recursive
 ```

 The size of the checkout directory should increase afterwards.
-See [wiki](documentation-0) for more.
+See [wiki](documentation-0/Home.md) for more.

 ## Documentation

 Please see the `git submodule` `documentation-0`: this will take you to the current wiki.

-If you're reading this on GitHub's preview under the `Code` view, you can click `documentation-0` above.
+If you're reading this on GitHub's preview under the `Code` view, you can click `wiki` above.
+In Visual Studio Code, you can `alt + click` the `wiki` link.
 Otherwise, you must use this link: [documentation-0](https://github.com/morancj/documentation-0/wiki).

 ## Configuring your Visual Studio Code Workspace